 Prototyping and debugging

-- To reproduce a scenarios, capture spatial mapping data over the network from a live HoloLens, then save it to disk and reuse it in subsequent debugging sessions.
+- To reproduce a scenario, capture spatial mapping data over the network from a live HoloLens, then save it to disk and reuse it in later debugging sessions.

 General prototyping guidance

 - Because errors in the spatial mapping data may strongly affect your user's experience, we recommend that you test your application in a wide variety of environments.

 - Don't get trapped in the habit of always testing in the same location, for example at your desk.
 Make sure to test on various surfaces of different positions, shapes, sizes, and materials.